Mikal Bridges scores career-high 45, Nets beat Heat 116-105

 TIP-INS

 Heat: Lowry missed his sixth straight game with left knee soreness.
-Oladipo has missed seven in a row with a sprained right ankle. … Miami began a four-game road trip around the break.
-The Heat don’t play at home again until March 1.
+Oladipo has missed seven in a row Miami began a four-game road trip around the break. … The Heat don’t play at home again until March 1.

-Nets: Ben Simmons was booed when he checked in four minutes into the game.
-He finished with two points, four rebounds and four assists in 20 minutes. … Seth Curry was scoreless in 10 minutes after missing five games with a left adductor strain. … Brooklyn plays nine of its first 11 games after the All-Star break on the road.
+Nets: Seth Curry was scoreless in 10 minutes after missing five games with a left adductor strain. … Brooklyn plays nine of its first 11 games after the All-Star break on the road.

 HURTING HERRO